Letting an AI agent touch your CRM and inbox sounds productive until it sends one weird follow-up after a lead already replied.

 • It hides errors inside a tool log nobody checks.

-• It has no rollback path when a record is changed incorrectly.
+• It has no rollback path when a record changes incorrectly.

 Most small businesses do not need more autonomy first.
 They need narrower permissions, better logs, and a clear handoff when the next action needs judgment.